Wildlife & Animals – Queen Elizabeth NP

 Philip is the author of the Bradt guidebook to Uganda.

-Elephant and buffalo are very common, and lion are surprisingly easy to spot.
-There are many interesting antelope species, such as Uganda kob, topi and bushbuck.
-Hippo and crocodile are common in Kazinga Channel.
-A troop of chimpanzee has been habituated for tracking and nine other primate species are found, including the black-and-white colobus monkey.
-Giraffe and zebra are absent.
+Elephants and buffalo are very common throughout Queen Elizabeth National Park, and lions are surprisingly easy to spot on the Kasenyi and Ishasha Plains.
+The most common antelopes are Uganda kob, defassa waterbuck, bushbuck and (only at Ishasha) topi.
+Hippos and crocodiles are common in the Kazinga Channel.
+A small community of chimpanzees has been habituated for tracking, and nine other primate species are present, including the black-and-white colobus.

 Abundant